 5 - 9 years 240 hours maximum payout of unused Annual Leave 10 years or more 280 hours maximum payout of unused Annual Leave

-Annual leave is administered on a leave year which begins January 10 and ends on January 9.
+Annual Leave is administered on a leave year which begins January 9.

 The last day an employee actually works is considered the separation date unless leave has been approved by the Division Head.

 1.11.3 Family Medical Leave